 Faces of Solidarity - Polish Refugees in Minnesota is a photographic tribute to the Polish Solidarity political refugees that settled in Minnesota.
 Throughout 2021 we collected their oral histories and portraits.
 This art exhibit is launching in December 2021, marking the 40th anniversary of martial law in Poland.

-Grzegorz Litynski leads the visual history part of the project.
-He is the Head of the Department of Travel, Documentary Photography, and Photojournalism at the Technical University in Katowice, Poland.
-Grzegorz focuses his research on the visual history, and he has conducted numerous research and collection projects in Europe, North America, and Asia.
-His work has received prestigious awards.
+Leading the visual history aspect of the project is Grzegorz Litynski, an esteemed photographer and Head of the Department of Travel, Documentary Photography, and Photojournalism at the Technical University in Katowice, Poland.
+With a strong emphasis on visual history, Grzegorz has undertaken numerous research and collection projects across Europe, North America, and Asia, earning recognition through prestigious awards for his work.

 This activity is made possible by the voters of Minnesota through grants from the Minnesota State Arts Board and the Metropolitan Regional Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund.